Smoke and mirrors: The fallacy of technology succession planning?

 Heather Barnes

-Heather is a Partner in our global Technology & Digital practice, leading on senior technology, digital and data leadership roles across the consumer, technology, life sciences, energy, and industrials space.
-Her depth of knowledge and experience over the past eighteen…
+Heather is a Partner in our global Technology & Digital practice, leading on senior technology, digital and data officer roles across the consumer, technology, life sciences, energy, and industrials space.
+A strong advocate of diversity, equality and inclusion, Heather has…

 See full profile